 Garmin Edge Explore 2

-Garmin Edge Explore 2 is an improved version of Explore 1.
+The Garmin Edge Explore 2 is an improved version of the Garmin Edge Explore 1.
 It has a fully revamped user interface inspired by Edge 1040 and a claimed 4-hour longer battery life than its previous generation.
 It has a USB-C port, and like the Edge 1040, it can be configured via the Garmin Connect smartphone app.

 Explore 2 can connect with power meters and record the data, but you won’t see them on-screen.
-The last thing worth noting is that Explore 2 is available in 2 options – standard and power bundle.
+The last thing worth noting is that Explore 2 is available in two options: standard and power bundle.

-If you buy the standard option, you will get a holder without charging pins, meaning you must buy the mount separately.
+If you select the standard option, you will receive a holder without charging pins, which means you must purchase the mount separately.

 Also available at competitivecyclist.com and jensonusa.com